FAQs

 What is an ultrasound scan?

-An ultrasound scan, also known as sonography, uses high-frequency sound waves to create images of the inside of the body.
-It is a non-invasive and painless procedure commonly used for medical diagnosis and monitoring during pregnancy.
+An ultrasound scan, also known as sonography, is a medical imaging technique that uses high-frequency sound waves to create real-time images of the inside of the body.
+It's a non-invasive procedure that helps healthcare providers visualize organs, tissues, and blood flow without using radiation.

 What are the different types of ultrasound scans?